The University of Connecticut (UConn) campus in Storrs, Connecticut.

 Send a foreign transcript evaluation report (FTER) to PharmCAS

-For transfer applicants with international coursework, please be advised that only U.S. regionally accredited credentials are considered.
 All undergraduate international coursework must be evaluated by the University of Connecticut's Office of Transfer Admissions before any agreements for substitutions can be made by the School of Pharmacy.
-Our program only accepts evaluations from World Education Services (WES).
-We also require each student to provide course descriptions, especially concerning prerequisite course.
+We also require each student to provide course descriptions and syllabi, especially for prerequisite courses.

 Yes